Early Projects

 This rocket's first stage runs on an E12-0 rocket motor and the second stage runs on a C6-7.

 This rocket flew for the first time on April 5, 2025 from Maryland.
 The rocket pitched over heavily, but stage seperation was flawless.
 This was our first successful staging.
+Flight 2 will be the final flight of SoberRocket and aim to solve Flight 1's issues.

 (Operational)